Sharsora/devops-real-world-project-implementation-on-aws/08_Kubernetes_Foundation/08_04_Kubernetes_ConfigMap/README.md

 > This tells Kubernetes to load all key-value pairs from the ConfigMap as environment variables inside the container.

+> So when we reference that what happens is, it loads all the key value pairs from the config map and inject them.
+So when it is creating a pod, it will inject them as environment variables into your container inside that pod.
+So it's that simple.
+No need to define each variable one by one in your deployment file.
 ---

 ## **Step-03: Deploy and Verify**